dcernst/dcernst.github.io/teaching/mat411f20/syllabus.md

 #### Participation

 You are expected to respectfully participate and contribute to class discussions.
 This includes asking relevant and meaningful questions to both the instructor and your peers.
 Moreover, you are expected to be engaged and respectful during another student's presentation.
+Posting questions and/or responses in our Discord server counts as class participation, but posting in Discord in not required.
 Your class participation will be assessed as follows.

 <center>
 <table class="table table-striped">